 \textbf{Dirichlet Process and Stick-Breaking.} A Dirichlet process is a distribution over probability measures $\op{G}$.
 We write $\op{G} \sim \op{DP}(\alpha, \op{H})$, where $\alpha$ is the \textit{concentration parameter} and $\op{H}$ is the \textit{base measure} \cite{Murphy2012Machine, Teh2010Dirichlet}.
 Intuitively, a Dirichlet process is a distribution over distributions, which means that each draw $\op{G}$ is itself a distribution.
 The draws from a DP are discrete distributions.
 The base distribution $\op{H}$ is the mean of the DP and the concentration parameter $\alpha$ can be interpreted as an inverse variance.
 The larger $\alpha$, the smaller the variance and the DP will concentrate more of its mass around the mean $\op{H}$.

 We will rely on the \textit{stick-breaking construction} \cite{Sethuraman1994AConstructive} of a DP as an algorithmic realization.
-Stick-breaking delivers an infinite sequence of mixture weights $\pi_{k}$ of an infinite mixture model from the probabilistic process $\pi_{k} = v_{k} \prod_{l=1}^{k-1}\left(1-v_{l}\right)$, where $v_{k} \sim \op{Beta}(1, \alpha)$.
-This process is sometimes denoted as $\bm{\pi} \sim \op{GEM}(\alpha)$ \cite{Murphy2012Machine}.
+Stick-breaking delivers an infinite sequence of mixture weights $\pi_{k}$ of an infinite mixture model from the probabilistic process $\pi_{k} = v_{k} \prod_{l=1}^{k-1}\left(1-v_{l} \right)$, where $v_{k} \sim \op{Beta}(1, \alpha)$.
+This process is sometimes denoted as $\vec{\pi} \sim \op{GEM}(\alpha)$ \cite{Murphy2012Machine}.
 The stick-breaking procedure describes how the random variables $v_k$, representing stick lengths, are drawn from a Beta distribution and combined to obtain the mixture weights $\pi_k$.
 If the concentration parameter $\alpha$ increases, the magnitude of the mixing weights $\pi_k$ decreases on average and the number of probable active components increases.
 This representation of DPs can be used to replace the priors placed on the Finite Gaussian Mixture Model \cite{BleiVariational2006}.
-In such a setting the sampled measures $\op{G} \sim \op{DP}(\alpha, \op{H(\lambda)})$ are the parameters $\bm{\theta}_{k} \sim \op{H(\lambda)}$ of an infinite number of clusters, associated with an infinite number of weights $\pi_{k}$ generated by the stick-breaking.
+In such a setting the sampled measures $\op{G} \sim \op{DP}(\alpha, \op{H(\lambda)})$ is a draw of an unbounded number of parameters $\vec{\theta}_{k} \sim \op{H(\lambda)}$ for an infinite number of clusters, associated with an infinite number of weights $\pi_{k}$ generated by the stick-breaking process.
 The clustering effect comes into play due to the discrete nature of the DP.
-Eventually, the same parameters will be sampled over and over forcing the associated data points to cluster.
+Eventually, the same parameters will be sampled over and over, forcing the associated data points to cluster.